 You can view our Collective Worship Overviews below:

 In Collective Worships and RE lessons we support the children’s thinking about spiritual aspects of life through the ‘Five Moments’.
-Below you can read staff and pupils definitions of these:
+Below you can read staff and pupils definitions of these and examples of Moments that have been shared: